SiA #1: Thirupurasundari Sevvel, Architect

 We worked with Dr. Jeyaraj, our mentor.
 We use his lab located in Ashok Nagar, to work on the conservation projects.
 Restoration is important but for people to want to restore them is all the more important.
 We started collecting artisans and with Mr. Aiyanar as our head artisan we carry out the process.
 For example, if you take up this red oxide (a type of flooring she has used in her house known for its distinctive red color), will maintain the temperature a lot cooler and will give a soothing effect to your feet.
 Red oxide flooring, lime plaster are some techniques we don’t use much now and we are trying to get more use out of it.
 Earlier people used to be apprehensive about the red colored flooring but now there are around 150 colors possible with the oxide flooring like baby pink - if someone wants a kids’ room designed, we can do a white, black and many more.
 To tell people why red oxide flooring is a viable option, how it could be used and how it is adaptable to the climate is what we are trying to do.

-6. If someone were to approach you to renovate a modern house using elements like red oxide flooring or Athangudi tiles (also known as Chettinad tiles) or terracotta roofing, how would you go about it?
+6. If someone were to approach you to renovate a modern house using elements like red oxide flooring or Athangudi tiles (also known as Chettinad tiles) or terracotta roofing, how would you go about it?#6-if-someone-were-to-approach-you-to-renovate-a-modern-house-using-elements-like-red-oxide-flooring-or-athangudi-tiles-also-known-as-chettinad-tiles-or-terracotta-roofing-how-would-you-go-about-it

 If it is a modern house and they approach me to modify them, I would almost always ask them what they want to change, because they would have already put in a lot of effort and money to get the previous furnishing done - but I also give them a suggestion.
 The best way is to approach it in the initial stages.
 For example, if someone wants to use granite for a staircase, I don’t go around telling them not to use granite.
 But I tell them that there is a rough side to granite which can be used instead of the smoother side - this will provide grip and will help in lowering knee pain faced by many.
 And there are two ways to approach this, one is whether they are looking for the aesthetics and two, if they want it for a purpose and also have the logistics planned.
 If it is an elder friendly house, I would suggest that they get the marbles replaced with alternate flooring that is soothing to their legs and also gives grip.